Arranging a direct cremation in San Bernardino, CA

 How much does a cremation cost in San Bernardino?

 The cost of a cremation can vary considerably.
-This will depend upon the type of cremation service you opt for and the cremation services provider you select.
+This will depend on the type of cremation service you choose and the cremation services provider you select.

 A full-service cremation with a service will cost approximately $3,000 to $5,000, depending on the length of the service and the type of casket you purchase or rent.